Canvas Instructor Guide

 Privacy Yes Verified by UBC’s Privacy Impact Assessment process.

-Similar UBC-Supported Tools N Canvas is the only centrally-supported tool for running all aspects of your course online.
-However, depending on your goals, other centrally-supported tools can help you run specific aspects of your course in different ways.
+Similar UBC-Supported Tools N Canvas is the only centrally supported tool for running all aspects of your course online.
+However, depending on your goals, other centrally supported tools can help you run individual aspects of your course in different ways.

 What can I use it for?

-You can use Canvas to run any aspect of your course online:
+You can use Canvas to run many aspects of your course online:

 • Hosting lectures